SuyeshBadge/fixin5mins/memory-bank/progress.md

 - The template creation guide is now available in the memory-bank directory
 - The guide provides all necessary information for developers to create new templates without breaking the existing system
 - Audio integration documentation is available in the memory-bank/features/audio-integration directory
 - Free open-source models like Mistral and Llama are now used via OpenRouter for content generation
+- Optimal posting times were implemented based on research showing the best times to post on Instagram for each day of the week